Berthier—Maskinongé—Delanaudière

-Berthier—Maskinongé—Delanaudière was a federal electoral district in Quebec, Canada, that was represented in the House of Commons of Canada from 1953 to 1968.
+Berthier—Maskinongé—Delanaudière (/fr/) was a federal electoral district in Quebec, Canada, that was represented in the House of Commons of Canada from 1953 to 1968.

 This riding was created in 1952 from Berthier—Maskinongé.
 It consisted of the county of Berthier and the town of Berthierville, the county of Maskinongé and the town of Louiseville and Gouin township in the county of Joliette.

 It was abolished in 1966 when it was redistributed into Berthier and Joliette.

 Members of Parliament

 This riding elected the following members of Parliament: